bnquynhnhu/bnquynhnhu.github.io/_posts/2021-02-03-2A-get-data-in-powerbi.md

   * best practice: write query in a view

 # IV.
 Get data from a NoSQL database
+- NoSQL = non-SQL = not only SQL = non-relational
+- Connect to a NoSQL database (Azure Cosmos DB)
+  * Select "Get Data" -> "Azure" -> "Azure Cosmo DB"
+  * Enter  database credentials: URL (you can get the URL from the Keys blade of your Azure portal), database (optinal), collection (optinal).
+For the first time, you might be asked to input account key (Primary Key of your Azure portal)
+  * If the connection is successful, a list of databases is displayed.
+  * Select the table to import
+  * To pull JSON element out, click "Edit" to open the records in Power Query.
+  * In Power Query, select the Expander button to the right side of the Column1 header, select the fields, it will blow up the JSON files.
+  * Select Close & Apply to load the data into Power BI Desktop.

 # V. Select a storage mode
 The three different types of storage modes you can choose from:
 - Import: create a local Power BI copy of your datasets from your data source